Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Distinguishability transition in the long-time regime

-The easiness of sampling the photon probability distribution for long times is not restricted to the present model and $\mathcal{PT}$-symmetric systems unless $\mathrm{Im}(\lambda_\mathrm{max})$ is degenerate.
-Therefore, our result indicates that the long-time dynamical complexity transitions at which the distribution becomes easy to sample ubiquitously occur in postselected non-unitary quantum systems.
+The easiness of sampling the photon probability distribution for long times is not restricted to the present model and $\mathcal{PT}$-symmetric systems unless $|\lambda_\mathrm{max}|$ is degenerate.
+Therefore, our result indicates that the long-time dynamical transitions, at which the classical algorithm based on distinguishable particles becomes applicable to sample photon distributions, ubiquitously occur in postselected non-unitary quantum systems.
+We stress that such a transition is absent in unitary dynamics of isolated quantum systems.

-\paragraph*{Discussion.--} We note that it is not proved if the problem is classically hard in the red region of Fig. \ref{fig:boson-sampling_phase-diagram} (b).
-For example, as detailed in Supplemental Material \cite{supplemental-material_complexity-transition_PT}, we can also analyze the long-time complexity transition through the rank of $W(t)$, which suggests that the time at which the problem becomes easy is smaller than $t_\mathrm{max}$.
-We conjecture that the classically hard regime exists in the red region, where $U(t)$ does not satisfy known conditions for computing and/or sampling the distribution to be easy \cite{aaronson2011computational, barvinok1996two, roga2020classical}; indeed, $U(t)$ in the red region is typically full-rank, not sparse, and its components have various signs.
-However, We leave the detailed analysis for the red region as a future problem.
-In any case, the transitions characterized by $t_\mathrm{dis}^{\mathrm{s/b}}$ and $t_\mathrm{max}$ are well-defined from the closeness of $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ to $P_\mathrm{dis}(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ and $P_\mathrm{max}(\{n^\mathrm{out}\})$, respectively.
+As mentioned above, we define dynamical transitions through the fixed algorithm, which approximates photons to distinguishable particles, while it is not proved if the problem is classically hard for arbitrary algorithms in the red region of Fig. \ref{fig:boson-sampling_phase-diagram} (b).
+Therefore, even if classically easy algorithms were found in the red region, the transitions characterized by $t_\mathrm{dis}^{\mathrm{s/b}}$ and $t_\mathrm{max}$ are well-defined from the closeness of $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ to $P_\mathrm{dis}(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$.